-In 2020, reporting the Gender Pay Gap for Aston Lark (snapshot date 05.04.19) was suspended due to the operational impacts of the Coronavirus (COVID-19) pandemic.
+In 2021, the gender pay gap for snapshot date 05.04.2020 was published in autumn in line with the extended submission deadlines, and in 2020, reporting the gender pay gap (snapshot date 05.04.19) was suspended due to the operational impacts of the Coronavirus (Covid-19) pandemic.

-Previously Aston Lark had reported on Aston Scott Limited and Lark (Group) Limited separately based on the snapshot date of 5th April 2018 (just before both companies merged in July 2018).
+Previously, Aston Lark had reported on Aston Scott Limited and Lark (Group) Limited separately based on the snapshot date of 5th April 2018 (just before both companies merged in July 2018).